The Fairness of Credit Scoring Models: Conclusion

-{ Notes: This figure displays the Cramer's V measures between each feature and the default variable (horizontal axis) and the gender variable (vertical axis)}.
+{ Notes: This figure displays the dependence of each feature with respect to the target (horizontal axis) and the gender (vertical axis), using Cramer's V as a measure of dependence.
+Red dots correspond to candidate variables according to the statistical parity test applied to the TREE-prime model (see Section \ref{Section Fairness Intepretability}).}

-{ Notes: Each subplot displays the FPDP for statistical parity, associated to a given feature and the classification TREE prime model with indirect discrimination.
+{ Notes: Each subplot displays the FPDP for statistical parity, associated with a given feature and the classification TREE-prime model.
 The Y-axis displays the p-value of the statistical parity test statistic.
-Red line represents the 10\% threshold.}
+The red line represents the 5\% threshold.}

-{ Notes: This figure displays the dependence of each feature with respect to the target (horizontal axis) and the gender (vertical axis), using Cramer's v as a measure of dependence.
-Red dots correspond to candidate variables according to the statistical parity test applied to the TREE prime model.}